UPPER PENINSULA, Mich. (WLUC) - ----------

-Effective March 19, at 4:30 p.m., Baraga County will be limiting public access to the county courthouse in an effort to mitigate the spread of COVID-19.
+Baraga County will be limiting public access to the county courthouse in an effort to mitigate the spread of COVID-19.
 Individuals with essential business to conduct with any county department in the courthouse or administration building should call to make an appointment.
 This order will remain in effect until April 6 at 8:00 a.m. unless otherwise directed.
 The Baraga County Courthouse and Administration Building will be closed for all meetings, trainings, conferences, or similar gathering.
-The Baraga County Board of Commissioners will meet as regularly scheduled on Tuesday, April 14, at 5:00 p.m. in the Circuit Courtroom.

-In an effort to maintain a safe and healthy environment for residents and staff, the Municipal Service Center located at 1100 Wright Street in Marquette will be closed to the public beginning Monday, March 23.
+In an effort to maintain a safe and healthy environment for residents and staff, the Municipal Service Center located at 1100 Wright Street in Marquette will be closed to the public.
 Staff will be conducting business during normal hours of operation (7:30 a.m. to 4:30 p.m.) and can be contacted by email or phone.

-As on Monday, March 23, the City of Gladstone offices will be closed to the public, until around April 13.
+The City of Gladstone offices are closed to the public.
 Find out more on the City of Gladstone website.
 For power outages or other emergencies, always call 911.

 Alpha Omega Dental Center - Dr Cynthia Wiggins, is closed.
 Emergenceis can reach Dr. Wiggins via text.

-Silver Creek Thrift will close temporarily beginning Monday, March 23.
-Please watch their Facebook page for a reopening date.
+Silver Creek Thrift is temporarily closed.
+Please watch its Facebook page for a reopening date.

-Eye Associates of Marquette, has extended its office closure until April 24th.
-All routine appointments have been canceled.
+Eye Associates of Marquette, has extended its office closure until May 15.
+All routine appointments have been canceled until then.
 The office will continue to see patients at high risk of visual loss.
 The office will be contacting those patients within the next few weeks to schedule.

 The Michigan Department of Transportation (MDOT) will be closing the information lobbies at all Michigan Welcome Centers until further notice.
 At locations where it is possible, restrooms will remain open to the public.
 A contact phone number will be posted at each location for visitors who need additional information.
 For travel information, visit here.

-First National Bank & Trust, Northern Interstate Bank and UP State Bank lobbies are all temporarily closed beginning on Wednesday, March 18.
+First National Bank & Trust, Northern Interstate Bank and UP State Bank lobbies are all temporarily closed.

-Northern Lights Cuong Nhu will suspend physical classes starting Monday, March 16.
+Northern Lights Cuong Nhu has suspended physical classes.
 The organization will all post instructional videos on our Facebook page for current students to be able to continue working out from home.
 Please contact them on Facebook for any questions or concerns.

 All activities canceled and closed till further notice at Superior Martial Arts in Gladstone.

-As of Wednesday, March 18, Iron Range Agency of Ishpeming will begin a practice of “Essential Personal Visits Only” at their office at 101 N. Main Street, Ishpeming.
+Iron Range Agency of Ishpeming is practicing “Essential Personal Visits Only” at their office at 101 N. Main Street, Ishpeming.
 Staff will be available as always, Monday – Friday 8:30 a.m. to 5:00 p.m. via phone, email, fax, website or Facebook contact.
 If a personal visit is necessary, please call them for an appointment at 906-485-5544.
 Drop boxes are available in their vestibule for drop-offs or pick-ups during regular business hours.

 The Greater Ishpeming-Negaunee Area Chamber of Commerce (GINCC) continues to staff its office, but the public is asked to call or email to encourage social distancing.